AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dynamic-renditions.md

     <!-- ![dynamic renditions](assets/preset_smart_crop.png) -->
     ![dynamic renditions](assets/preset_smart_crop_view.png)

 1. Click the rendition you need to view.
-The respective rendition is displayed.

 <!-- 1.
 Click the ![download icon](assets/download-new-icon.png) icon next to the rendition you need to download. <br> Alternatively, you can select the image rendition, and click **[!UICONTROL Download Rendition]** option at the bottom. -->